mkb79/Audible/docs/source/intro/getting_started.rst

 ====================

-Before you can communicate with the non-publicly Audible Api, you need to authorize (login) yourself to Audible with your Audible username or Amazon account and register a new "virtual" Audible device.
+Before you can communicate with the non-publicly Audible Api, you need to authorize (login) yourself to Amazon (or Audible) and register a new "virtual" Audible device.
 Please make sure to select the correct Audible marketplace.
 An overview about all known Audible marketplaces and associated country codes be found at :ref:`country_codes`.

 .. code-block::